 Fan-favorite Eddie House re-joins the Heat

-The three-point specialist has agreed on a two-year contract at the veteran minimum of $1,352,181 and $1,399,507, respectively, with the second season a player option.
+The three-point specialist has agreed on a two-year veteran minimum contract that will pay him $1,352,181 and $1,399,507, respectively, with the second year subject to a player option.

-The story for Eddie is a now a common one on this Heat roster.
-He passed on more lucrative deals elsewhere.
+House, who won the 2008 NBA championship with the Boston Celtics, reportedly had more lucrative offers elsewhere but was intrigued by the Heat’s rebuilt roster.
 The Bulls were thought to have been the front-runners for House, with the Celtics also in play to bring him back.
 Instead, he has chosen to re-join the team that originally drafted him out of Arizona State with the 37th overall pick ten years ago.

-House has decidedly few true point guard skills.
-He’s not a great dribbler; he struggles mightily against ball pressure.
-But that’s decidedly unproblematic on this Heat roster.
-When he enters the game, it will probably most often be as a two-guard from an offensive standpoint, with Wade, Miller or James handling the majority of the ball-handling duties, and as a point guard from a defensive standpoint.
+He’ll play anywhere from 15 to 20 minutes per night, serving as either the team’s de facto point or shooting guard.
+He’s not a point guard, at 6-foot, 0.5 inches more a severely undersized shooting guard with decidedly few point guard skills, though he can play that role in low-pressure situations.
+When he enters the game, it will most often be as a two-guard from an offensive standpoint, with Dwyane Wade, Mike Miller or LeBron James handling the majority of the ball-handling duties, and as a point guard from a defensive standpoint.

 He plays the game with an overriding passion, and provides his teammates and fans with a massive jolt of energy every time he checks into the game.
 He wants the ball in his hands all the time and will boisterously call for it every moment he’s on the floor.
 When he gets it, and makes it, he’ll jump and scream and launch his fists through the air as he runs back down the floor.